 Halloween can be such an exciting time for your classroom.
 Halloween themed activities are not only fun but can also increase student engagement.
 And while spooky crafts and ghastly games are great, have you thought about assigning Halloween reading passages as part of the festivities?
 This year we, here at Reading Horizons, want to make Halloween planning for your classroom as easy as possible.
-The following Halloween passages are compiled from the Reading Horizons Reading Library along with their accompanying grade and Lexile® Measure.
+For Reading Horizons customers, the following Halloween passages were compiled from the Reading Horizons Elevate® Reading Library with their accompanying grade and Lexile® Measure.

 Book 1 ∙ Page 36 ∙ Level 2.7 ∙ Lexile 550L

 An urban legend may be told in front of a campfire.
 Or it may be sent through an e-mail.
 It can be scary or shocking.
 It may teach a lesson or warn of danger.
 It often ends with a "twist."
 Some parts of urban legends may be true.
 But these facts may be distorted.
 It is hard to prove urban legends to be real.
 If it sounds too good to be true, it is most often false.